phamphihungbk/tinny-docker/README.md

-### Docker Repository
+### Tinny Docker

+What is includes in this repository ?

+- Workspace for NodeJS
-- Nginx
+- Nginx reserve proxy
 - Mysql

-- PHP-FPM
-- Workspace
+How to use:

+- Config `tinny-docker.local` on hosts
+- Run make up to start container
+- Run make build to build container
+- Run make down to stop container